AaltoAsia/O-MI/README.md

 3. (windows: logout, or put sbt into PATH yourself)
 4. Open a cmd or shell to the `O-MI` project directory
 5. You can (_optional step_)
+    - `sbt run`: run the project or better:
+    - `sbt` and then
+        - `re-start`: run the project in background (faster restart and sometimes works better than sbt run)
+        - `re-stop`: close the background process
-    - `sbt compile`: compile the project
+    - `sbt compile`: just compile the project
     - `sbt stage`: creates file structure used in packaged version to the ./target/universal/stage/ directory
+    - `sbt release`: create release tar and zip packages
+    - `sbt debian:packageBin`: create release debian package (requires dpkg)
     - `sbt doc`: compile api documentation
     - `sbt test`: run tests
-    - `sbt systemTest`: run only integration tests
+    - `sbt systemTest`: run only system tests (the used requests and responses can be found in `ImplementationDetails.html`)
     - `sbt clean coverage test`: generate test coverage
 <!-- not working atm: - `sbt run`: run the project or better: -->
     - `sbt`: enter sbt command line and then